janaSunrise/janaSunrise/README.md

 I would love to name some people, but I'd keep them anonymous who helped me a lot with my journey, and still helping.
 I can't thank them enough, and I'm really grateful that I ever met them and interacted with them.

-Also, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or discussing with my friends :D
+Moreover, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or discussing with my friends! :D

 **And, here's some code that I'd love to share with you 😁**